utilitariant/genetics-notes/content/0. All Content/Aminoacyl tRNA Synthetase.md

 ___
-A group of enzymes that charge [[tRNA]]s.
+A group of enzymes that bind amino acids to the free 3' end of uncharged [[tRNA]]s.

-They first bind and hydrolyze [[ATP]] to catalyze a high-energy bond between an [[amino acid]] and adenosine monophosphate ([[AMP]]) molecule.
+The enzymes bind to an amino acid and ATP molecule.
+Hydrolyzing the [[ATP]] to catalyze a high-energy bond between the [[amino acid]] and remaining adenosine mono-phosphate ([[AMP]]) molecule.
-The activated amino acid is then transferred to the tRNA, and the AMP is released.
+The activated amino acid can now be transferred to a corresponding tRNA molecule, charging it with the necessary amino acid.

-The tRNA is now charged. it will become uncharged when it uses the high energy bond to drive the formation of the [[Peptide bond]] with peptidyl transferase.
+it will become uncharged when it uses the high energy bond to drive the formation of the [[Peptide bond]] with peptidyl transferase.

 At least one type of aminoacyl tRNA synthetase exists for each of the 20 amino acids.